What are Community Partnerships?

 We will be feeding back your views to health and social care partners so that we can all work together to build a healthier future for the people of Bradford District and Craven.

-From October 2019 through to the New Year in 2020, Healthwatch and our community partners will be out and about across the district providing opportunities for you to get involved and for you to tell us what you think.
-We really want to hear from you.
-Come and say hello when we are in your community:
+From October to December 2019 Healthwatch and our community partners went out and about across the district, providing opportunities for you to get involved and tell us what you think.
+We really wanted to hear from you and were delighted by the response.
+A final report is now in progress, due for completion by the end of March 2020.

 For more information get in touch